 There are more options for photography tools other than just instant cameras.
 There are phone attachments, camera lenses, digital cameras, and classic film cameras.
 If you're considering something else, or wanting help deciding on accessories, we've got you covered.

-When considering buying an instant camera, you want to look out for the format of the film the camera can use, what festures it comes with, and what additions you can add to it.
-We hope that this buying guide and list is helpful in bringing you one step closer to your instant film life!
+When considering buying an instant camera, you want to look out for the format of the film the camera can use, what features it comes with, and what additions you can add to it.
+In conclusion, here are Melissa Castor's closing words of advice:

 Author: Vicky Taylor

 If you love taking pictures with your phone, you don't want to miss out VSCO, an editing app recommended by photographer Michelle Tirronen.
 It offers a lot of filters and editing features that will help you tap into your creativity!

 Cosmetics and skincare